9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 regular expressions by way of some other language, such as Python, Perl, or Java[^1].

-For brevity, we will abbreviate \"regular expression\" as *regexp* from here on.
+For brevity, we will abbreviate "regular expression" as *regexp* from here on.

-Rather than introduce regexps as something new, we will focus on what\'s different about regexp handling in Haskell, compared to other languages.
+Rather than introduce regexps as something new, we will focus on what's different about regexp handling in Haskell, compared to other languages.
-Haskell\'s regular expression matching libraries are a lot more expressive than those of other languages, so there\'s plenty to talk about.
+Haskell's regular expression matching libraries are a lot more expressive than those of other languages, so there's plenty to talk about.

-To begin our exploration of the regexp libraries, the only module we\'ll need to work with is `Text.Regex.Posix`.
+To begin our exploration of the regexp libraries, the only module we'll need to work with is `Text.Regex.Posix`.
 As usual, the most convenient way to explore this module is by interacting with it via `ghci`.